 Internationally, much of his work has been focused on cities and programmes that integrate their inherited tangible and intangible cultural heritage values with today’s agendas for sustainable development and climate change.

-His book Conservation and Sustainability in Historic Cities (Blackwell, 2007), allies the established, more limited concepts of architectural and urban conservation with the broader international imperative of sustainability in all of its environmental, social, economic and cultural complexity.
+His book Conservation and Sustainability in Historic Cities (Blackwell, 2007), allies the established, more limited concepts of architectural and urban conservation with the broader international imperative of sustainability in all of its environmental, social, cultural and economic complexity.
 It addresses new ground and is making a valuable contribution to the theory and practice of sustainable urban management and development.